Metro (magazine): Changing hands, 2020-present

 In early April 2020, the Bauer Media Group closed down Metro and several of its New Zealand operations in response to the economic effects of the COVID-19 pandemic in New Zealand.
 On 17 June 2020, Sydney investment firm Mercury Capital purchased Metro as part of its acquisition of Bauer Media's New Zealand and Australian media assets.
 On 17 July, Mercury Capital confirmed that it would be selling Metro to the independent publisher Simon Chesterman who formed Metro Media Group with editor Henry Oliver and others.

-In November 2020, Metro returned to the newsstand as a bigger, bolder quarterly publication with a exclusive essay by Lorde about her travels to Antarctica.
-In May 2023, Metro Media Group was sold to Auckland-based investment firm Still.
+In November 2020, Metro returned to the newsstand as a bigger, bolder quarterly publication with an exclusive essay by Lorde about her travels to Antarctica.
+In May 2023, Metro Media Group was sold to Auckland-based investment firm Still, owned by Hideki Fukushima, whose family was included in the NBR Rich List with an estimated family wealth of $1.6 billion.

 Henry Oliver served as editor until mid October 2025.
 Metro chairperson and Still's projects director Sam Johnson announced that the company would hire several guest editors to edit Metro until it could afford to hire full-time staff.

+In mid March 2026, after just one issue under Johnson's leadership, Metro announced that it would end regular print production and transition to becoming an online publication.
+Subscribers were asked to forfeit unfulfilled subscription fees to contribute towards "protecting and preserving" the magazine's archives, with a goal of raising $10,000.
+In June 2026, despite claiming to have a "300 year outlook", Still sold the title to Simon Farrell-Green and Hannah Kidd, publishers of Here magazine.